brentoboy/git-tutorial/README.md

 	git status
 	git add --all :/

-generally I use "git status" to make sure I havent changed something inadvertantly, and then "git all --all :/".
+I generally use "git status" to make sure I haven't changed something inadvertently, and then "git all --all :/".

 Very seldom do I add individual files or folders one by one.
 However, it is good to at least be aware of what you CAN do because that increases your understanding of what is really going on.